Fringe Benefits and Indirect Costs will be assessed and paid from special and administrative funds of the State.

 Indirect costs are agency or central service agency costs that cannot be directly associated with the administration of a particular program and therefore cannot be charged as a direct program expense.
 Indirect costs include, but are not limited to, physical overhead, space occupancy, utilities, information technology and central service agency (e.g. OSC, OGS, Civil Service, Budget, General Services, etc.) costs.

 Statutory authority for assessing, collecting and making payments from funds of the State are included in various statutes of the State.
 Generally these provide that whenever the compensation of an employee is paid from a special or administrative fund provided for by law, fringe benefits and a proportionate share of administrative costs associated with the administration of benefits, which would otherwise be chargeable to the State's General Fund, shall, with approval of the Budget Director, be paid from such special or administrative fund.
-Employee fringe benefit and indirect costs of the General Fund and State Capital Projects Fund are paid from general state charge appropriations provided annually and are not subject to the special assessment procedures described herein.
+Employee fringe benefit and indirect costs of the General Fund are paid from general state charge appropriations provided annually and are not subject to the special assessment procedures described herein.

 |Comptroller Assess and Collect||Section 8-b||State Finance Law|